0cr0wbar0/0cr0wbar0/README.md

 I'm Finn, a beginner programmer and third-year compsci uni student

-Decent experience in Java, Python, Rust, HTML, CSS and SQL
+Decent experience in Java, Python, Rust, PHP, HTML, CSS and SQL

+Currently PHP-pilled and Rustmaxxing